NikolausMartinez/NodeJS-Projects/README.md

 Both app.js and app-promise.js can be used the same way. <br />
 The app will take in an address from the user like: node app.js -a (address)  or node app-promise.js -a (address)<br />
-The address could just be zipcode, street number and name, or city and state. <br />
+The address could just be zipcode, street number and name (this must be entered as a string), or city and state. <br />
 See attached pictures for input/output layout.